ember-learn/guides-source/guides/release/upgrading/current-edition/index.md

-This guide is for developers who already know Ember, and who want to learn the new concepts introduced by Octane, Ember's first Edition.
+This guide is for developers who already know Ember, and who want to learn the new concepts introduced by Octane, Ember's first Edition, which was [released in December 2019](https://blog.emberjs.com/ember-3-15-released).

 If you're new to Ember, we recommend starting with the [Quick start and Tutorials](https://emberjs.com/learn).

 ## What is Ember Octane?

-Over the past few years, many new features have been added to Ember with the goal of introducing a new programming model for the framework.
-This new model brings major gains in productivity and performance, incrementally via a series of minor (non-breaking) releases.
+Ember Octane introduced a programming model in Ember that brought major gains in productivity and performance, incrementally via a series of minor (non-breaking) releases.
-This allows for new apps to have the best features enabled automatically, while teams working on existing apps can migrate over time, while still keeping their apps up-to-date with the latest release.
+This allows for new apps to have the best features enabled automatically, while teams working on existing apps can migrate over time and continue updating their app's dependency versions.

 Here are some of the core features in Octane: